cric96/scala-machine-learning-libraries/README.md

 # Scala ML libraries
-In this repository, there are some minimal examples of ML scala libraries.
+In this repository, there are some minimal examples of ML scala libraries. the main focus here is the classification and regression algorithms.
+I don't eval mathematical libraries.
+I'm interested in plot capability, so some tests are done even for plot API (if present).
 Each library is contained in an sbt subproject having the same name as the library.
 ## [smile](https://github.com/haifengl/smile)
 A good alternative to sklearn.
 It is written in Java but has a scala DSL facade that makes the development easier.